Rhys Kennedy

-He played for the South Sydney Rabbitohs and Brisbane Broncos in the NRL.
+He played for the South Sydney Rabbitohs and Brisbane Broncos in the National Rugby League (NRL).

 Background

 Kennedy was born in Moruya, New South Wales, Australia.
 Rhys Kennedy played his junior football with the Moruya Sharks.
 Kennedy is of Swiss descent.

 Playing career

 Kennedy played for the Melbourne Storm in the National Youth Competition in 2014.

 In 2016, Kennedy played for the Illawarra Cutters in the Intrust Super Premiership NSW competition.

 In 2017, Kennedy joined foundation club North Sydney who were the feeder club side for NRL side South Sydney.
 Kennedy spent two seasons playing with Norths in the Intrust Super Premiership NSW.

+South Sydney Rabbitohs

-On March 31 2019 in Round 3 of the 2019 NRL season, Kennedy made his NRL debut for South Sydney against the Gold Coast Titans.
+On March 31, 2019, in round 3 of the 2019 NRL season, Kennedy made his NRL debut for South Sydney against the Gold Coast Titans.

+Brisbane Broncos

-On June 25, Kennedy signed for the Brisbane Broncos in a deal that runs until the end of the 2020 season.He was upgraded until the end of the 2022 Nrl season.
+On June 25, Kennedy signed for the Brisbane Broncos in a deal that ran until the end of the 2020 season.
+The contract was later upgraded until the end of the 2022 NRL season.
+Standing 198 cm and weighing 110 kg, Kennedy was at the time, the tallest player in the Brisbane squad.